Thursday, March 23, 2023

 Tuesday rolled around and it was back to the battleground.
 We had a homecoming tab to do.

-Elaine was responsible for the content.
-For weeks her and Lisa had been getting the stories typed up.
-They teamed up with L.J. to hide the files on the computer in an attempt to keep Rob away from them.
+Helen was responsible for the content.
+For weeks her and Lori had been getting the stories typed up.
+They teamed up with C.J. to hide the files on the computer in an attempt to keep Bob away from them.

-That night Elaine, L.J. and I worked until 10:15 p.m. putting the tab together.
+That night Helen, C.J. and I worked until 10:15 p.m. putting the tab together.

 He told me I was welcomed to one if he made me sick.
 He then told me I had an unprofessional attitude toward him and that I should show him respect.